 Don't miss the chance to learn the superb textile tradition with thousands of years of history in Peru, especially in Cusco and villages surrounding it.
 The alpaca fleece is one of the most desirable wools on the world because of the extreme durability and high thermal quality.
 You must wonder why it is so superior.
 Let me reveal the secret.
 80% of the 4 million alpacas live at elevations between 10,000 feet and 15,000 feet, where temperatures can vary greatly over 50 degrees in a single day.
 So they grow dense coats of superior quality.
 Vicuña fleece is even finer than alpaca fleece.
 Today Cusco and surrounding villages are the undisputed center of Peru's textile industry.
 You can visit some communities, weaving centers or workshops to learn the textiles and craft traditions and dyeing techniques, and also shop for some high-quality textiles as souvenirs.

 With these fantastic reasons, will you choose Peru as your next holiday destination?
-Contact us for a tailor-made Peru tour or write to us at for any enquiry.
+Contact us to tailor-make a lifetime Peru tour.